REMOTE OPERATIONS FOR COVID-19

 Anni Elling, Department Manager

-Update for Winter Courses
+Update for Spring and Summer Courses

 As UO has shifted toward predominately remote instruction, our department has put considerable effort into finding the right combination of best teaching practices and best public health practices, to maintain the quality and rigor of educational experiences while also mitigating risk of transmission.
 We are grateful to have you as students and we are committed to your success and to providing a valuable academic experience this year.

 Here is what to expect for spring and summer HPHY classes:

 - In general, lecture and discussion-based courses will be taught remotely, using a combination of synchronous and asynchronous interactions between instructors and students.